cldeluna/pandas_for_pandemic_data/MyContext.md

 [Worldometers](https://www.worldometers.info) is counting critical cases as well as totals and new (additional from previous day) so we can map out trends.
 Critical cases speaks directly to the medical infrastructure question and so is key, in my mind.

 The [French Department of Public Health](https://www.santepubliquefrance.fr/maladies-et-traumatismes/maladies-et-infections-respiratoires/infection-a-coronavirus/articles/infection-au-nouveau-coronavirus-sars-cov-2-covid-19-france-et-monde) is tracking much more hospitalization data although there is some debate right now around how they are counting confirmed cases and it may be that the confirmed number actually contains confirmed and suspected cases.
-They specifically track at risk categories (the elderly and those in care facilities).
+They specifically track "at risk" communities (the elderly and those in care facilities).

 ![infog_coronavirus_060420](./images/infog_coronavirus_060420.jpg)